Merrell Moab Speed 2 Review | Worth It In 2026?

 Going through our testing process with the Merrell Moab Speed 2

-Over the past decade, I have logged over 2,000 hiking miles across diverse terrains, from the rugged Appalachian Trail to the challenging Rocky Mountains.
+Over the past decade, I have logged more than 3,000 miles of hiking across diverse terrain, from the rugged Appalachian Trail to the challenging Rocky Mountains.
 This extensive experience allows me to evaluate the Merrell Moab Speed 2’s performance accurately in real-world conditions.

 We currently pay for the products we test ourselves; no company or manufacturer pays us to sway our opinions or decisions.